Esri/idp/Documentation/OpenID/Troubleshooting OpenID Connect logins ArcGIS Enterprise.md

 > [!WARNING]
 > The workflow and configuration documented in this topic should only be used temporarily for troubleshooting in a development environment.

-1. Run Fiddler on a new host machine, separate from the host running ArcGIS Enterprise.
+1. ***Run Fiddler on a new host machine, separate from the host machine that is running ArcGIS Enterprise.***

 2. Under Tools select Options.